-5. Pension benefits
+6. Pension benefits

-Executive Board members domiciled in Switzerland are affiliated to the Nestlé Pension Plan in Switzerland like all other employees.
+Executive Board members are affiliated to the Nestlé Pension Plan in Switzerland like all other employees.
 The Plan was changed from a defined contribution plan with a retirement pension objective to a Swiss-type defined contribution plan in 2013.
-Beneficiaries of the Plan born in 1958 or before maintain their membership in the former plan.
 In 2018, the Nestlé Pension Plan was adapted to reflect the lower interest rate environment and the increase in life expectancy.
+The Heads of Zone North America and of Zone Greater China are also affiliated to the local pension plans.
+The employer's contributions for future pension benefits are included in the compensation amount.